lchski/slack-analysis/README.md

 After each section has run successfully, the messages will have been loaded into the R environment.

+_(You can also enter `source("load.R")` in the Console to run the whole load script, instead of doing it section by section.
+If there are errors, though, they can be easier to debug when running it section by section.)

 ### 4. Export a CSV file of relevant channels

 Open `analysis/en.R` and update the filter for which channel (“conversation”) to include the channels you want in the CSV export ([line 4](https://github.com/lchski/slack-analysis/blob/master/analysis/en.R#L4)).
 You can use `|` to include multiple channels; partial matches on channel name work.